Estimated reading time: 5 minutes

 The irony is that, while self-care is often viewed as selfish, self-abuse is actually an act of self-centeredness.
 Any form of self-abuse is, at its root, an issue of selfishness–when you spend so much time beating yourself up, your focus is solely on yourself, without consideration for how you may be harming others.

-In addiction recovery, one of the most important steps is moving out of these cycles to recognize the pain you’ve caused others.
+One of the most important steps in addiction recovery is moving out of these cycles to recognize the pain you’ve caused others.
 This is where self-care can help.
 Here are a few tips to try during recovery.

 First and foremost, you need to stay mindful.